tmickleydoyle/documents/Monstera_Company_Metric_Design.md

 All metrics are built from atomic events that represent specific actions taken by entities.
 This ensures granular tracking and enables both high-level trends and detailed analysis.

 ### 3. Hierarchical Structure
-Metrics follow a tree structure that allows seamless movement between different levels of detail—from company-wide KPIs to individual user actions.
+Metrics follow a tree structure that allows seamless movement between different levels of detail, from company-wide KPIs to individual user actions.

 ### 4. Ownership and Accountability
 Every metric, event, and dashboard has a clear owner responsible for its accuracy, maintenance, and business logic.